lewagon/ruby-101/README.md

 ### Arrays

-- To represent list of elements, usually of the same type
+- To represent a list of elements, usually of the same type
 - Defined with square brackets around the list of items

 ```ruby